Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/infrastructure-and-stewardship/handout.md

 The challenge is no longer whether these things can be created.

 The challenge is whether they will be stabilized, documented, and institutionally supported before the maintenance burden outgrows the current stewardship model.

-## Why This Matters

-Many infrastructure descriptions stop at the public-facing level.

-They say:

-* the system exists
-* it is used internationally
-* it appears important

-That is useful, but incomplete.

-The SignWriting ecosystem is already a functioning technical environment with identifiable stewardship, accumulated assets, and visible continuity responsibilities.

-That shift matters because it changes the institutional question.

-The issue is no longer whether an institution would be funding an idea.

-The issue is whether an institution will help stabilize and extend infrastructure that is already in operation.

-## Confirmed Stewardship and Asset Inventory

-The inventory also works as an internal-facing supplement to the outward initiative framing.

-It clarifies that the SignWriting ecosystem is not hypothetical.
-It is an existing infrastructure with identifiable technical ownership, maintenance responsibilities, and continuity pathways.

 ## Domains and Web Infrastructure